-With over 40% of subscribers opening emails on mobile devices, according to our annual email client market share data, it’s important that your button is designed so it works across all devices.
+With over 40% of subscribers opening emails on mobile devices, according to our annual state of email engagement report, it’s important that your button is designed so it works across all devices.

 If your button is too small, it will be hard to click on mobile devices.
 If it’s too large, it looks less like a button and more like a design element.